TPYBoard/MAX31865/docs/library/esp.rst

-:mod:`esp` --- functions related to the ESP8266
+﻿:mod:`esp` --- functions related to the ESP8266
 ===============================================

 .. module:: esp